Hes-Siemelink/instacli/instacli-spec/commands/README.md

 * [Http request defaults](http/Http%20request%20defaults.md) - Sets the default parameters for all subsequent HTTP commands.

-### Manage connection credentials
+### Manage credentials

 * [Connect to](connections/Connect%20to.md) - Sets up a connection to a named endpoint
-* [Create account](connections/Create%20account.md) - Configures a connection to an endpoint and saves it in the user's preferences.
+* [Create credentials](connections/Create%20credentials.md) - Configures a credentials for an endpoint and saves it in the user's preferences.
-* [Get account](connections/Get%20account.md) - Gets the default account from the user's account list.
+* [Get credentials](connections/Get%credentials.md) - Gets the default credentials for an endpoint
-* [Get accounts](connections/Get%20accounts.md) - Gets all accounts from the user's account list
+* [Get all credentials](connections/Get%20all%20credentials.md) - Gets all credential for an endpoint
-* [Set default account](connections/Set%20default%20account.md) - Sets the default account for the user's account list
+* [Set default credentials](connections/Set%20default%20credentials.md) - Sets the default credentials for an endpoint
-* [Delete account](connections/Delete%20account.md) - Deletes an account from the user's account list
+* [Delete credentials](connections/Delete%credentials.md) - Deletes credentials for an endpoint

 ### Http server